wentallout/cult-hunter/README.md

 Nguyen Dang Khoa's work-in-progress game concept.
 I will use this README and the wiki to document my design.

+Plan 1: make a 2D game to learn the basics
+Plan 2: slowly implement a 3D version when there are enough assets

 ## Project MVP

 - [ ] Working Movement and Combat (Mouse+Keyboard)